jamescallumyoung/dotfiles/README.md

 - Node.js must be installed.
 See: [docs/installing-nodejs.md](./docs/installing-nodejs.md).

+If running the "install packages" step with the `-I` option:

+- whiptail must be installed.
+See: [docs/installing-whiptail.md](./docs/installing-whiptail.md).

 If running the "install dotfiles" step:

 - GNU Stow must be installed.
 See: [docs/installing-gnu-stow.md](./docs/installing-gnu-stow.md).